johnjones4/the-initial-commit/_posts/2016-10-11-ash-furrow.md

 feelings.
 My job is to let them know in a way that doesn’t hurt their feelings either.
 But it doesn’t happen often, and it’s always been resolved amicably.

 ### What keeps you involved in those projects?
-Do you have long term plans for maintaining your involvement?
+Do you have long-term plans for maintaining your involvement?

 My long-term plans for Moya are to popularize the style of contributor guidelines (invitation after your first PR).
 I am focused on getting as many